 highlights the role colleges and universities play in solving community problems and

-placing more students on a lifelong path of civic engagement by recognizing institutions
+in placing more students on a lifelong path of civic engagement.
+The Community Service

-commitment to service-learning and civic engagement.
-Honorees for the award are chosen
+for its commitment to service-learning and civic engagement.
+Honorees for the award

-based on scope and innovation of service projects, percentage of student participation
+are chosen based on scope and innovation of service projects, percentage of student

-in service activities, incentives for service, and the extent to which the school
+participation in service activities, incentives for service, and the extent to which

 NSCC years on Honor Roll Include 2006, 2007, 2008, 2009, 2011, 2012 and 2014.